CartoDB/mobile-sdk/doc/basic_features.md

 - `LocalVectorDataSource` stores data in memory and is used for adding vector objects to the map, per each user session

-**Tip:** For details about selecting the DataSource through the map listener events, see [DataSources](/docs/carto-engine/mobile-sdk/map-listener-events/#map-listener-events).
+**Tip:** For details about selecting different DataSources for your mobile map layers, see [DataSources](/docs/carto-engine/mobile-sdk/datasources).

 ### Basemap